folio-org/folio-ansible/doc/ansible-roles.md

 ## okapi-test
 Deploys the Okapi test modules from the source code in the folio-org/okapi repository.
 Depends on okapi-src.

+## okapi-undeploy
+Installs a simple script to undeploy all instances of a module from a running Okapi.
+Depends on common.

+## openjdk-8
+Installs the openjdk-8-jdk package from backports, required for Okapi and Maven 3.

 ## sdkman
 Installs SDKMAN! from http://sdkman.io